SpoonX/aurelia-form/README.md

   /***
    * Nesting schemas is a feature.
 The type that enables you to nest
-   * schema's is the fieldset type.
+   * schemas is the fieldset type.
 Let's assume that a user is part of a group */

   let groupName = {...};